ava-labs/avalanche-docs/docs/subnets/hello-world-precompile-tutorial.md

 			defer cancel()

 			// Specify the name shared by the genesis file in ./tests/precompile/genesis/{your_precompile}.json
-			// and the test file in ./contract-examples/tests/{your_precompile}.ts utils.ExecuteHardHatTestOnNewBlockchain(ctx, "your_precompile")
+			// and the test file in ./contracts/tests/{your_precompile}.ts
+			// If you want to use a different test command and genesis path than the defaults, you can
+			// use the utils.RunTestCMD.
+See utils.RunDefaultHardhatTests for an example.
+			utils.RunDefaultHardhatTests(ctx, "your_precompile")
 		})
 	*/
 ```

+`utils.RunDefaultHardhatTests` will run the default Hardhat test command and use the default genesis
+path.
+If you want to use a different test command and genesis path than the defaults, you can use the
+`utils.CreateSubnet` and `utils.RunTestCMD`.
+See how they were used with default params [here](https://github.com/ava-labs/subnet-evm/blob/helloworld-official-tutorial-v2/tests/utils/subnet.go#L113)

 You should copy and paste the ginkgo `It` node and update from `{your_precompile}` to `hello_world`.
-The string passed in to `utils.ExecuteHardHatTestsOnNewBlockchain(ctx, "your_precompile")` will be used
+The string passed in to `utils.RunDefaultHardhatTests(ctx, "your_precompile")` will be used
 to find both the HardHat test file to execute and the genesis file, which is why you need to use the
 same name for both.